chaohanch/chaohanch.github.io/_pages/publications.md

 Working Papers

-- **Han, C.**, Hestvik, A., Idsardi, B. (in revision).
-No exclusive access to phonemes with the varying-standards MMN paradigm.
+- No exclusive access to phonemes with the varying-standards MMN paradigm. ((in revision)

-- Dong, Z., **Han, C.**, & Li, S. (in review).
-Feedback Explicitness, Working Memory, and Explicit Knowledge in Classroom-Based Second Language Mandarin Tone Learning.
+- Feedback Explicitness, Working Memory, and Explicit Knowledge in Classroom-Based Second Language Mandarin Tone Learning. (in review)

 Journal Publications